mafintosh/browserify-fs/README.md

 	browserify -r fs:browserify-fs

-Using the replacement you browserify modules like [tar-fs](https://github.com/mafintosh/tar-fs) and [mkdirp](https://github.com/substack/node-mkdirp)!
+Using the replacement you can browserify modules like [tar-fs](https://github.com/mafintosh/tar-fs) and [mkdirp](https://github.com/substack/node-mkdirp)!

 Checkout [level-filesystem](https://github.com/mafintosh/level-filesystem) to see which browsers are supported